leehwasu96/Cheongju-University-Camera/README.md

   ```
   <br>

-  **Download the Python practice code located in the 'OpenCV example source code' folder within the 'Practice source code' folder in the GitHub repository to the 'scripts' folder.** <br>
+  **Download the Python practice code located in the 'OpenCV example source code' folder within the 'Practice source code' folder in the GitHub repository to the 'scripts' folder.** <br><br>

   ```shell
   chmod +x *